signalogic/SigSRF_SDK/README.md

   * transcoding between pcaps, for example EVS to AMR-WB, AMR-NB to G711, etc.
   * "AMR Player", play an AMR pcap (either AMR-WB or AMR-NB)
   * "EVS Player", play an EVS pcap
-  * transcode multistream pcaps and merge all streams together into one output audio (for example, generate a "unified conversation" for voice pcaps)
+  * transcode multistream pcaps and merge all streams together into one output audio (for voice pcaps, this generates a "unified conversation")
   * Kaldi speech recognition on pcaps or audio files (ASR, 200k word vocabulary)
-  * test codecs and compare output vs. 3GPP reference files
+  * test codecs and compare output vs. 3GPP or ITU reference files
   * insert user-defined signal processing or inference into the real-time data flow
   * input and output .wav file and other audio format files
   * input and output USB audio
   * test and measure packet RFCs, jitter buffer, packet loss and other stats, and more

 For both mediaMin and mediaTest, reference application C/C++ source code is included.
 The demos are based on deployed production code used in high capacity, real-time applications.
-If you need to make performance measurements, they will be accurate and competitive.
+Performance measurements can be made that are accurate and competitive.

 <a name="iaTestDemo"></a>
 ## iaTest Demo